SehwanHong/Artificial-Intelligence/index.md

 Plain network is inspired by the philosophy of VGG networks

  1. For the same output feature map size, the layers have the same number of filters.
- 2. If the feature map size is halved, the number of filter is doubled so as to preserve the ime complexity per layer
+ 2. If the feature map size is halved, the number of filter is doubled so as to preserve the time complexity per layer

 Downsampling is done by using convolutional layer that have stride of 2